szymondlugolecki/lab-next/README.md

 🔐 Login via Google
 ℹ️ Internalization Support (English, Polish)
 ⚡ Fast & Built for the Edge (Cloudflare Workers)
+☁️ All articles are stored in a seperate repo on Github as JSON files

 To be added in the future:
 📱 PWA (not yet)